dougsweetser/Q/docs/Math/products.book.md

 ![](images/Math/products/s_gr_1.png)

-I call this the Grassman product (I don't know if anyone else does, but I need a label).
+I call this the Grassman product (I do not know if anyone else does, but I need a label).
 The inner product can also be called the symmetric product, because it does not change signs if the terms are reversed.